Skip to Content

 World Class Facilities

-Queen’s University Belfast campus is at the heart of Belfast’s culture, as well as it’s art and social scenes.
+Queen’s University Belfast campus is at the heart of Belfast’s culture, as well as its art and social scenes.
 We’re proud to be part of a bustling, cosmopolitan city boasting a vibrant social life and rich cultural heritage.

 The McClay Library, which opened in 2009, blends the best features of a traditional library with the latest technology.
-It brings together wide-ranging library, computing and media services in a single location as well as offering study facilities suitable for quiet study and group work.
+It brings together a wide-ranging library, computing and media services in a single location as well as offering study facilities suitable for quiet study and group work.

 Queen's University Belfast is a member of the Russell Group, combining excellence in research and education with a student-centred ethos.